44tl/44tl/README.md

 ## About

-I'm drawn to questions nobody has fully answered yet: UFOs, extraterrestrial life, physics, parallel universes, consciousness, the astral realm, string theory, strange phenomena, the stuff most people file under "probably nothing."
+I'm drawn to questions nobody has fully answered yet.
+UFOs, extraterrestrial life, physics, parallel universes, consciousness, the astral realm, string theory, strange phenomena, the kind of things most people file under "probably nothing."

-I research, write, experiment, and sometimes get stuck on a subject for way longer than planned.
+I research, write, experiment, and sometimes get stuck on a subject for far longer than I planned.

 I also build software, mostly in C, C++, Rust, TypeScript, and Python, depending on what I'm making.
-Some projects are serious, some are experiments, some exist purely because I wanted to see if they'd work.
+Some projects are serious, some are just experiments, and some exist purely because I wanted to see if they'd work.

 ---